PV-Lab/autoXRD/README.rst

 Description
 ===========

-AUTO-XRD is a python package for automatic XRD pattern classification of thin-film using small / sparse and class imbalanced datasets.
+AUTO-XRD is a python package for automatic XRD pattern classification of thin-film using small and class imbalanced datasets.

 The main application of AUTO-XRD is high-throughput screening of novel thin-film materials, such as perovskites and perovskite-inspired materiales.